BROOK PIANO STUDIO

 In this session I will outline the key foundations for ensuring their musical success and will explain your essential role in this process.

-It is therefore very important that parents attend the first lesson with their child, observing safety measures outlined above (Covid-19 update).
+It is therefore very important that parents attend the first lesson with their child.

 Following this lesson, I encourage all children to attend their lessons without a parent which helps develop your child's independence and confidence.